bring our railway into public ownership

 We know public ownership is possible because we've done it before.
 Recently.

 In 2009, the East Coast line was taken into public ownership (after National Express walked out on the contract) and it was a huge success.
-The service had a 91% customer satisfaction rate, required much less public subsidy, paid back £1 billion to the Treasury and was the most efficient franchise in the UK.
+The service achieved a 94% customer satisfaction rate, required much less public subsidy, paid back £1 billion to the Treasury and was the most efficient franchise in the UK.

 The government reprivatised the East Coast line in 2015, handing it to Virgin Trains.
 East Coast (VTEC), part owned by Virgin (10%) and Stagecoach (90%).
 Only now VTEC has asked to walk out on their contract three years early, avoiding nearly £2bn of franchise payments.
 This is effectively a bailout, and it sets a dangerous precedent for other franchise holders to follow, potentially costing billions from the public purse in the long term.